Finding certificates in the certificate inventory¶

 Using predefined filters¶

 TLS Protect Cloud includes several predefined filters.
 The default view is All certificates.
-To select a different filter, click the All certificates dropdown list and choose one of the following predefined filters:
+To select a different filter, click the Active Certificates dropdown list and choose one of the following predefined filters:

 - My certificates – If you're a Resource Owner, you may only need to see your certificates.
 The My certificates filter lets you view only certificates you own.